mctinker/Map-Tasker/README.md

 While not tested, I don't see why this shouldn't work on Windows or Linux.

+Runtime: python3 MapTasker.py -option1 -option2 ...

+Runtime options: -h for help, -l for linear output rather than list, -s for silent mode (no Action details)

 Change list:
+-   Version 2.0 Major rewrite:
+    1- Added "-l" runtime option to display in a linear fashion 2- Added detail mode, which displays the Task's actions for unnamed/anonymous Tasks (Use "-s" runtime option to not display this detail)
 -	Version 1.2 Added -v and -h arguments to display the program version and help
 -	Version 1.2 launch browser to display results
 -	Version 1.1: Added list all Tasks not called by a Profile